-Need to submit a codes complaint, property maintenance violation or other complaints?
+Need to submit a code complaint, property maintenance violation, or other complaints?

 Use the request tracker link below.
-All complaints will be compiled and added to in house tracking software to be worked by a codes inspector.
+All complaints will be compiled and added to in-house tracking software to be addressed by a codes inspector.

-If you have submitted a complaint and would like to follow up, Call the codes department at (615) 380 2200.
+If you have submitted a complaint and want to follow up, call the Community Development & Planning Department at (615) 382-2200,

 The Community Development Department also enforces property maintenance regulations pertaining to health and sanitation.
 The department inspects and enforces code violation issues pertaining to: